segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 To integrate with the Google Analytics [Optimize plugin](https://support.google.com/360suite/optimize/answer/6262084#optimize-ga-plugin), insert your Optimize **Container ID** in your destination settings.
 Segment adds the plugin when Analytics.js next initializes the Google Analytics snippet.

 > warning ""
 > Make sure your Container ID is spelled correctly and that your Optimize container is ENABLED in Google.
-If you don't enable this, your GA destination silently errors out every time you make a call.
+If you don't enable this, your Google Analytics destination silently errors out every time you make a call.

 Google recommends that you deploy [page hiding](https://support.google.com/360suite/optimize/answer/6262084#page-hiding) to prevent the page from flashing or flickering when an A/B test loads.
 You must add this code manually, since it needs to load synchronously.
 Note that you must include the Optimize container ID in the page hiding snippet too.